arne-z/BachelorThesis/ExperimentSetup.md

 ### Interrupted time-series

 Sounds worthwhile for showing impact of introducing a tool but requires more time from participants.
-For the DSL it might be possible to explain external benefits (Git, Version History, Code Reviews), that can only be seen over long term use, and then quantify the cost / additional benefit of the tool through showing an increase / decrease of task completion time.

 ### Field Trial

 Alternatively / additionaly the Tool could be field trialed in my BP-team to collect metrics from extended use.
 Expecially comparing out current code reviews (using diffs in the Agent Json) to later code reviews (using diffs in DSL code).
+It might be worthwhile to collect additional feedback from team members after using the tool for development internally.
+Carries the risk of significant bias in favour of the tool when tested by Friends / Team members.
+For the DSL it might be possible to explain external benefits (Git, Version History, Code Reviews), that can only be seen over long term use, and then quantify the cost / additional benefit of the tool through showing an increase / decrease of task completion time.

 ## Demographic data